chtoucas/Zorglub.Time/doc/coding-guidelines.md

 Our default is to seal the classes.
 Add the attribut `[Pure]` to all methods returning something.
 Add the attribut `[DoesNotReturn]` for methods that always throw.
-Static field vs static prop: for structs I prefer static readonly field, unless they are part of an interface.
 In a _public_ sealed class use `override sealed` instead of `override` (this way we can spot overridable methods in the file PublicAPI).